OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-10.md

 ## Nehemiah 10:27

-> Malluch, Harim, and Baanah.
+> Malluch, and Harim, and Baanah.

 ---